Nurse Betty poster

 The inciting incident occurs at 13 minutes when Betty witnesses her husband Del being scalped and murdered by hitmen Charlie and Wesley in their living room, a traumatic event that shatters her reality..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Betty leaves Kansas and drives to Los Angeles to find "David" (the actor George McCord), fully believing she is his former fiancée and that their love story is real., moving from reaction to action.
+This illustrates the protagonist's commitment to Betty leaves Kansas and drives to Los Angeles to find "David" (the actor George McCord), fully believing she is his former fiancée and that their love story is real., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Betty's delusion shatters completely when George/David rejects her and she is forced to confront the reality of Del's murder and her fugitive status.
-Her fantasy world dies., illustrates the protagonist at their lowest point.
+Her fantasy world dies., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Betty realizes she must face reality with her own strength rather than hiding in fantasy.
 She accepts who she truly is and decides to confront the hitmen to survive., demonstrating the transformation achieved throughout the journey.